 As a testament to our program, CID students often select reading as a free time activity both at home and at school.
 Parents tell us how the program has increased their child’s interest in reading and the quantity of time their child spends reading.

 We offer a language-rich, assessment-based educational program individualized to help every child achieve success.
 We follow each child’s skills through a continuum of settings, from structured, small-group classroom lessons to larger group activities that promote more natural interaction.

 Our dynamic early childhood preschool curriculum is adapted from general education and emphasizes emerging literacy and pragmatic skills as well as the whole child.
 The program focuses on listening, speech and language as well as pre-math, pre-reading and social skills.
 Along with instruction in all academic subjects, the kindergarten curriculum provides opportunities for high-level imaginative and collaborative play that develops the language skills necessary to achieve later success in reading.

 For our primary school students, our philosophy is to build a foundation for success in education and in every area of life.
 CID teachers weave listening, speech and language instruction into state grade-level general education academic curricula.
 The children receive instruction in reading, writing, math, science and social studies, computer skills and more.
 Hands-on learning, STEM activities and educational field trips are built into a comprehensive program that also includes gym, art and music, health and growth and a social skills curriculum.
-Extracurricular opportunities range from pickle ball and tennis to dance.
+Extracurricular opportunities range from pickle ball and tennis to music and dance.

 Children typically leave CID when they’re ready to enter schools in their home communities.
 They play sports, compete on debating teams, serve on student councils, participate in social events, dance, act in plays and do everything their hearing peers can do.